What this does

 • Example: A multi-level professional development program, such as leadership training.
 Group 1 may cover basic leadership principles, Group 2 could focus on intermediate skills, and Group 3 might involve strategic leadership.
 Learners must complete each level before advancing to the next.

-• If a published Pathway is deleted, members already enrolled in its Products will retain access to those Products.
+• If a published pathway is deleted, members keep access to products they already registered for.